oncodash/ontoweaver/docs/sections/iterable_data.rst

 This will automatically map the individuals defined into the input graph found in the ontology file to the types found in the taxonomy of the *same* ontology file.
-Using this ``OWLAutoAdapter``, you thus don't need to define a mapping, it will be automatically extracted from the input ontology file.
+Using this :py:class:`ontoweaver.owl.OWLAutoAdapter`, you thus don't need to define a mapping, it will be automatically extracted from the input ontology file.

 .. figure:: ../OntoWeaver__owl-automap.svg